solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         CustomerId = 500000
     ```

-The execution time is similar to the CCI query.
+The observed execution time of both queries is similar.
 Clustered columnstore indexes have no significant advantage over clustered indexes in this specific scenario of a highly selective query.

 Let's test these table indexes further retrieving the sales of multiple customers from the table with CCI: